Private Vaccinations To Protect Your Health

 HPV is very common and can easily be spread by sexual activity, even when condoms are used.
 Because HPV often has no signs or symptoms, males and females can catch the virus without knowing it and then pass it on.

-Exposure can happen with any kind of adolescent experimentation that involves genital contact with someone who has HPV — sexual intercourse isn’t necessary, but it is the most common way to catch the virus.
+Exposure can happen with any kind of activity that involves genital contact with someone who has HPV — sexual intercourse isn’t necessary, but it is the most common way to catch the virus.
 About half of new HPV infections occur in 15-24 year olds.

 About the HPV vaccination